The results are in…

 This doesn’t mean there’s nothing to be angry about in this world.

-Yes, there’s a lot of corruption, injustice, cruelty, and many other problems we face today.
-However, the proper responses to problems are solutions—not anger.
+There’s lots of corruption, injustice, cruelty, and many other problems we face today.
+But, the proper responses to problems are solutions—not anger.

 Angry people rarely come up with good solutions.